Todd G. Sears: Awards and honors

 In 2014, Sears was awarded the My Hero Award by Aid for AIDS International, which recognizes individuals who have made a significant impact on the lives of people living with HIV.
-That year, he also received the Empire State Pride Agenda Foundation’s 2014 Equality at Work Award, presented in recognition of his leadership and commitment to advancing rights for LGBT professionals and working to elevate equality in the workplace.
+That year, he also received the Empire State Pride Agenda Foundation's 2014 Equality at Work Award, presented in recognition of his leadership and commitment to advancing rights for LGBTQ professionals and working to elevate equality in the workplace.

 In 2015, Sears received the Paula L. Ettelbrick Award, which celebrates the unparalleled achievement by an individual or an organization in advancing lesbian, gay, bisexual, and transgender attorneys.

-In 2018, Sears was presented the AGLCC’s (Atlanta Gay & Lesbian Chamber of Commerce) Vanguard Award, recognizing him as an LGBT+ advocate visible on the National and/or Global stage, having pioneered new territory in the business community while advocating for inclusion, equality and greater access to opportunity for LGBT+ individuals.
+In 2018, Sears was presented the AGLCC's (Atlanta Gay & Lesbian Chamber of Commerce) Vanguard Award, recognizing him as an LGBTQ advocate visible on the National and/or Global stage, having pioneered new territory in the business community while advocating for inclusion, equality and greater access to opportunity for LGBTQ individuals.

-In 2019, Sears was awarded the Duke Alumni Association’s Beyond Duke Award, in recognition of his service to the Duke community, his city, and the world, through his involvement in Out Leadership.
+In 2019, Sears was awarded the Duke Alumni Association's Beyond Duke Award, in recognition of his service to the Duke community, his city, and the world, through his involvement in Out Leadership.

-Sears has been listed on Crain’s Notable LGBTQ leaders for several years, having been on the list in 2020, 2021, 2022, and 2024.
+Sears has been listed on Crain's Notable LGBTQ leaders for several years, having been on the list in 2020, 2021, 2022, and 2024.
 The list recognizes people who are pacesetters that drive equity and inclusion across city business.